bw-01/weather-app/README.md

 ### Steps to use

-1. Install GitHub CLI: winget install --id GitHub.cli
+1. Clone the repository: git clone https://github.com/bw-01/weather-app.git

-2. Create a new project using the template with: gh repo create my-new-project --template https://github.com/bw-01/webpack-template.git --public --clone
+2. Navigate to the project folder: cd weather-app

-   1. Change --public to --private if you want to create a private repo
+3. Install dependencies by running setup-project.ps1 or executing the lines in that file if not using Windows.

-3. Navigate to the project folder: cd my-new-project
+4. Start the development server with: npm run dev

-4. Install dependencies by running setup-project.ps1 or executing the lines in that file if not using Windows.
+5. Open the web server at http://localhost:8080/ in your browser.

-5. Run a web server to view a project as you update it on http://localhost:8080/ with: npm run dev
+## References

-6. Generate the distributables for a project with: npm run build
+- Weather data retreived from https://visualcrossing.com